dmiddlecamp/fancy-asset-tracker/README.md

 fancy asset tracker demos!
 ====

-Here are some fancy asset tracker apps that use the AssetTracker shield from Particle!
+Here are some fancy asset tracker apps that use the [Asset Tracker Shield from Particle](https://docs.particle.io/datasheets/kits/#electron-asset-tracker)!

 How to use